August 10, 2023

 6. Charging management power limits

 Charger limits.
-Some charging management systems allow configuring limits on the power emitted by each charging port.
-For example, fleet managers use Flipturn to minimize charging between 4pm and 9pm, when time of use rates are high.
+Some charging management systems allow configuring limits per port.
+For example, fleet managers use Flipturn to minimize charging during peak TOU windows like 4pm to 9pm.
+(For the worked math on how this saves money, see lowering peak power demand.)
 We’ve also seen charging throttled overnight, when vehicles have more time to charge, because charging at higher speeds is worse for battery health.

 Site limits.
 A site power limit can be jointly applied across all EV charging stations on that site, and prevents the total power usage of all of the chargers from exceeding the specified limit.
 As the power demand from chargers waxes and wanes, a charger management system will load balance across all in-use chargers, so that vehicles are evenly charged.

-So, when a site limit is in place, each vehicle can impact all other vehicles’ charging times.
-Whenever a vehicle starts charging or gets prioritized to charge quickly, the power delivered by all other chargers on the site might be throttled, prolonging every other charging session.
+Under a site limit, each vehicle can affect all other vehicles' charging times.
+Whenever a vehicle starts charging or gets prioritized, the power delivered to other chargers may be throttled, extending every other session.
+Fleet charging management handles this with FIFO queuing and vehicle-level priority rules so depot capacity is allocated by arrival order or departure window, not first-come noise.

 As EV fleets grow, accurately predicting charging times becomes even more critical.
 For example, if two vehicles are sharing a charger, incorrectly predicting when one vehicle will be charged might delay both vehicles from leaving on time.
 Fleet managers need to know whether to tell a driver to wait for their EV to finish charging, or to just pick up and leave in a different vehicle altogether.

-At Flipturn, we’re focused on helping fleet managers efficiently and effectively run their EVs and chargers.
-Through Flipturn’s unified platform, you can get visibility into EV charging times, power usage, range, and more, so you can seamlessly scale your investment in EVs.
+At Flipturn, we focus on helping fleet managers run their EVs and chargers efficiently.
+Flipturn is hardware-agnostic, OCPP-compliant software built for fleets electrifying at scale that gives you visibility into EV charging times, power usage, vehicle range, and more, so you can scale EV investment without surprise delays at the depot.